Project-Ice-Man/RiskThinking.AI/README.md

 $: bin/spark-submit /Volumes/Mac/Code/RiskThinking.AI/Solution.py MN
 $: bin/spark-submit /Volumes/Mac/Code/RiskThinking.AI/Solution.py OQ
 $: bin/spark-submit /Volumes/Mac/Code/RiskThinking.AI/Solution.py RS
-$: bin/spark-submit /Volumes/Mac/Code/RiskThinking.AI/Solution.py TU
+$: bin/spark-submit /Volumes/Mac/Code/RiskThinking.AI/Solution.py TU <-- 10 mins
-$: bin/spark-submit /Volumes/Mac/Code/RiskThinking.AI/Solution.py VZ <-- 10 mins
+$: bin/spark-submit /Volumes/Mac/Code/RiskThinking.AI/Solution.py VZ
 ```
-It took 15 minutes to process stocks/etfs starting with letters A and B (AB).
-'VZ' took the least amount of time - 10 minutes.
+It took 16 minutes to process stocks/etfs starting with letters A and B (AB).
+'TU' took the least amount of time - 10 minutes.
 And everything else was in between.
-Since all ran in parallel - 15 minutes was all it took to process them all.
+Since all ran in parallel - 16 minutes was all it took to process them all.

 From previous tests I figured how to group them into 10 groups more or less evenly.